-• "AcceptEventAction (from CompleteActions)" on page 245
+• "AcceptEventAction (from CompleteActions)" on page 241

-AcceptCallAction is an accept event action representing the receipt of a synchronous call request.
+AcceptCallAction is an accept event action representing the receipt of a call request.
 In addition to the normal operation parameters, the action produces an output that is needed later to supply the information to the ReplyAction necessary to return control to the caller.

-This action is for synchronous calls.
-If it is used to handle an asynchronous call, execution of the subsequent reply action will complete immediately with no effects.
+This action is primarily intended for synchronous calls, though it will also accept asynchronous calls to its referenced operation.
+If it is used to handle an asynchronous call, then a reply action may still be executed on the return information produced by the accept call action, but the reply action will complete immediately with no effect.